pnp/pnpcore/samples/Demo.WPF/README.md

 ### Terminal

 First you will need to build the project by running `dotnet build` in the project folder.
 Once the build is successful you can run the sample by executing `dotnet run` in the same folder.
-Use `dotnet run --environment DOTNET_ENVIRONMENT=<EnvironmentName>` to specify the desired environment.
+Use `dotnet run --environment DOTNET_ENVIRONMENT={EnvironmentName}` to specify the desired environment.
 Default environment is `Production`.
 The default environment will be overwritten by launchSettings.json file if present.
 If there is no appsettings file for the specified environment, the setttings from appsettings.json will not be overwritten and will be used.
 When clicking on one of the buttons a new browser window/tab will open asking you to authenticate with your Microsoft 365 account.